aksharasoman/video2avatar-dialogue/README_updated.md

 * Summary text is converted into speech using [tts](https://sievedata.com/functions/sieve/tts) Sieve function.
 * Talking avatars are generated with [portrait-avatar](https://sievedata.com/functions/sieve/portrait-avatar) Sieve function.

+The `tts` and `portrait-avatar` Sieve functions are executed in succession for each turn of the conversation to generate the corresponding avatar videos.
+For different speakers in the conversation, provide distinct voices as input for the `tts` function and different avatar images for the `portrait-avatar` function.
+This process can be parallelized to speed up the job (See `parallelized_version/pipeline.py`).

 **Note:** This function is a demo.
-To use it in production, please deploy it to [your own Sieve account](#deploying-video2dialogue-to-your-own-sieve-account).
+To use it in production, please deploy it using [your own Sieve account](#deploying-video2dialogue-to-your-own-sieve-account).

-The pipeline completes jobs quickly by running each step (audio enhancement, background removal, eye contact correction) in parallel.

 You can try it here: [https://sievedata.com/functions/sieve/video2dialogue](https://sievedata.com/functions/sieve/video2dialogue)